-How Do You Get Rid Of Bad Breath With Dentures?
+How Do You Get Rid Of Denture Breath?

 What Cleaning Products Can Be Used To Remedy Dentures And Bad Breath?

-Cleaning dentures is a little different to brushing your natural teeth.
-You will need to use a soft bristled toothbrush and toothpaste specially formulated for cleaning dentures.
+Cleaning dentures is a little different from brushing your natural teeth.
+You will need to use a soft-bristled toothbrush and toothpaste specially formulated for cleaning dentures.
 The soaking solution you use overnight will also contain a disinfectant to help keep them fresh.

 Can Dentures Give You Bad Breath?